PyWavelets/pywt/doc/source/index.rst

 The main features of PyWavelets are:

   * 1D, 2D and nD Forward and Inverse Discrete Wavelet Transform (DWT and IDWT)
+  * 1D, 2D and nD Multilevel DWT and IDWT
   * 1D and 2D Stationary Wavelet Transform (Undecimated Wavelet Transform)
   * 1D and 2D Wavelet Packet decomposition and reconstruction
   * Approximating wavelet and scaling functions
   * Over seventy `built-in wavelet filters`_
     and custom wavelets supported
   * Single and double precision calculations
+  * Real and complex calculations
   * Results compatible with Matlab Wavelet Toolbox (TM)

 Requirements